UK Packaging Waste Signage Requirements by 2027 Revoked

 • Non-Recyclable Packaging: Solid black for “Do Not Recycle” and “Check Home Collections” boxes (C0 M0 Y0 K100).

-• Font: Minimum size is 6 points, as required to ensure all mandated information is clear and legible across packaging sizes.
+• Font: Minimum size is 6 points, to ensure displayed information is clear and legible across packaging sizes.

 A green circle with a arrowAI-generated content may be incorrect., Picture